Transport in Delhi: Auto-rickshaws

 The auto-rickshaws (popularly known as Auto) are an important and popular means of public transportation in Delhi, as they are cheaper than taxis.
 Hiring an Auto in Delhi is very tricky, as very few auto-drivers agree to standard meter charges.
 The typical method is to haggle for an agreeable rate.

 Taxis

-Though easily available, taxis are not an integral part of Delhi public transport.
+Taxis can be easily hailed in Delhi.
+As of December 2017, there are over 148,434 registered taxis in Delhi.
 The Indian Tourism Ministry and various private owners operate most taxis.
 The Tourism Ministry grants private companies permits to operate taxis.
-Recently, Radio Taxis have started to gain ground in Delhi.
-Some companies provide an on-call radio taxi service, which is slightly more expensive than conventional Black and Yellow taxis.
+In recent years, online cab services like Uber and Ola have become popular in Delhi.

 Cycle-rickshaws

 Cycle-rickshaws are a popular mode of travel for short distance transits in the city.
 The pedal-powered rickshaws are easily available throughout the city and reckoned for being cheap and environment friendly.
 Often, tourists and citizens use them for joyrides, too.
 Of late, they have been phased out from the congested areas of Chandni Chowk because of their slow pace, which often leads to traffic snarls on the streets of Old Delhi.
-Still, they are the great source of public transport in Delhi.